 The extension attributes have the following semantics:

-- dependent-extmap-ID: identifies an RTP HE on which this RTP HE depends in the sense that the timestamps T1 and T2 included in this RTP HE are the time the other RTP HE is transmitted and the time the other RTP HE is received, respectively.
+- dependent-extmap-ID: identifies the Requester sent RTP HE on which the Responder generated RTP HE depends such that the timestamps T1 and T2 included in the Responder RTP HE are the time the Requester RTP HE is transmitted and the time the Requester RTP HE is received at the Responder, respectively.
+The absence of this attribute means that it is up to the Responder to consume a Requester RTP HE carrying only the timestamp T1.

 - processing-ID: identifies a processing module on the Responder which takes data carried in RTP packets with the RTP HE identified by dependent-extmap-ID, processes them and produces data that are then carried in RTP packets with this RTP HE.